mrprayaspoudel/micro-frontend/documentation.md

 # Enterprise Micro Frontend Platform - Complete Documentation

 A comprehensive micro frontend platform built with React, Module Federation, and clean architecture principles.
-This platform provides a unified dashboard for managing multiple business modules including CRM, Inventory, HR, and Finance.
+This platform provides a unified dashboard for managing multiple business modules including CRM, Inventory, HR, and Finance with advanced role-based menu system and modular architecture.

 ---